 Judged best in the field

 After a Bachelor's most students go on to take a follow-on Master’s programme.
-A Master’s allows you to work in a various fields of employment.
+A Master’s allows you to work in various fields of employment.
 It all depends on the direction you followed in your specialisation.

 As a graduate literature scholar, you can take on roles such as a literary critic or an editor at a publisher, or you can work in education (preparing course materials and literary documentation).
 You can also conduct scientific research, organise cultural activities or work in policy sectors of the government.